azamlerc/fuzzy-names/README.md

 # Fuzzy Name Matching

 Identifying the same people in different databases can be a tricky problem.
 In an ideal world, people would all have a unique identifier that we could use to join records across databases.
-However, when this is not available, it may be necessary to try to use people's names for matching.
-As it turns out, people's names can be messy, and are less suitable for use as unique identifiers than you might hope.
+However, when this is not available, it may be necessary to try to use people’s names for matching.
+As it turns out, people’s names can be messy, and are less suitable for use as unique identifiers than you might hope.
 Some issues that lead to complication are:

 * Initials
 * Suffixes (III, Jr. etc.)